10 Safety Guidelines to Make the Playground a Safer Place

 9. Check playgrounds regularly to see that equipment and surfacing are in good condition.

 10. Carefully supervise children on playgrounds to make sure they’re safe.
+Click this link to read on how to develop a playground supervision plan.

 For additional help on surfacing depths, check out our Critical Fall Height Chart!